folathecoder/designo/README.md

 This is a project I worked on to practice react and react routing.
 It was fun to build because I had the opportunity to experience how to build reusable and scalable web components like a professional despite the challenging design.
 It was a good learning experience!

-### Continued development

-I now understand why they say it can be difficult to add animations in React.
-Changes in state and the DOM make it quite tricky.
-It's something I'd like to delve in a little more going forward.

 ## Author

 - Website - [folarin.dev](https://www.folarin.dev)